ralf-meyer/MLDerivs/README.md

 # MLDerivs

-Collection of Machine Learning algorithms for learning and predicting functions and their Derivatives.
+Collection of machine learning algorithms for learning and predicting functions and their derivatives.

 ## IRWLS SVR